ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 server and (re)signs it using the private key from the local root certificate.

-   * However, this approach is ineffective when DNSSEC is deployed, as DNSSEC ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.
+   * However, this approach is ineffective when DNSSEC is deployed given that DNSSEC ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.